-Any reduction or recirculation (collection, reuse, recycling, or recovery) generated by the PCEM must be verified to a reasonable level of assurance by an independent verification body, authorised by the programme and accredited in the circular economy sector.
+Any reduction or recirculation generated by the PCEM must be verified to a reasonable level of assurance by an independent verification body, authorised by the programme and accredited in the circular economy sector.

 Measurable

 All sources of material generation and pollution reduction generated by the PCEM, through the implementation of its activities, as well as the potential leakage it may generate, should be quantified using recognised measurement tools (including uncertainty adjustments), considering and against a credible baseline scenario.